Python

 add_string(session, fieldPosOrExp, value)

-Add an string value to a session field.
+Add a string value to a session field.

 - session: The session object from the classifyCb or parserCb.